From the MCG Training Director, Christopher Drescher, PhD

 with their long-range career interests.
 At present there are four Track choices available

-at Augusta University, including:
+at MCG, including:

 - Child & Family Track